kuzzleio/sdk-csharp/doc/1/controllers/server/get-all-stats/index.md

 ## Return

-Return all the stored statistics as a `JObject`.
+Returns all the stored statistics as a `JObject`.

 ## Usage